MarcusWolschon/osmeditor4android/documentation/docs/help/en/Preferences.md

 ## Data style

 The style that is used to render OpenStreetmap data.
-Additional style can be added by including corresponding files in the Vespucci directory.
+Additional styles can be added by including corresponding files in the Vespucci directory.

 ## Custom layers